airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 To implement `discover`, we'll:

 1. Add a method `discover` in `source.py` which outputs the Catalog.
-To better understand what a catalog is, check out our [Beginner's Guide to the AirbyteCatalog](../../understanding-airbyte/beginners-guide-to-catalog.md).
+To better understand what a catalog is, check out our [Beginner's Guide to the AirbyteCatalog](../../understanding-airbyte/beginners-guide-to-catalog.md)
-2. Extend the arguments parser to use detect the `discover --config <config_path>` command and call the `discover` method.
+2. Extend the arguments parser to use detect the `discover --config <config_path>` command and call the `discover` method

 Let's implement `discover` by adding the following in `source.py`: